 The second Housing First Partners’ Conference is held in Chicago.

-Aurora House opens in early 2013 providing 87 units of supportive housing for homeless men and women living with serious mental/addictive illnesses or other disabling conditions.
+Aurora House opens in early 2013 providing 87 units of supportive housing for adults who had been experiencing homelessness and living with serious behavioral health issues or other disabling conditions.

 DESC launches our Crisis Solutions Center (CSC).

 Cottage Grove Commons, a 66-unit supportive housing building, opens in the North Delridge neighborhood in West Seattle.

 DESC receives the Nonprofit Sector National Achievement Award from the National Alliance to End Homelessness for its ongoing efforts to end homelessness among those whose struggle with homelessness is compounded with mental illness and substance use disorders.